 The goal of PrecISE is to understand how to treat different types of severe asthma, by using precision medicine.
 Precision medicine is an approach that targets treatments to defined subgroups of patients who share similar characteristics, for example, patients with a certain genetic variation or patients with high number of blood eosinophils.

-Researchers from over 30 locations across the US, as well as sites in Canada and the United Kingdom, are involved in PrecISE.
+Researchers from over 30 locations across the US are involved in PrecISE.

 You can join if…

 Open to people ages 12 years and up

 - Provision of signed and dated informed consent form

 - Started willingness to comply with all study procedures and availability for the duration of the study